Former HGTV star from Los Gatos sentenced in $10M real estate fraud case

 LOS GATOS – A Los Gatos man who starred in a real estate reality show was sentenced to jail and ordered to pay back nearly $10 million to his victims after being convicted of real estate fraud, prosecutors said Tuesday.

 According to Santa Clara County District Attorney Jeff Rosen's office, 58-year-old Charles "Todd" Hill received a four-year sentence.
-Hill starred in the HGTV show "Flip It to Win It", which featured teams buying dilapidated homes and fixing them, before selling the homes for a profit.
+Hill starred in the HGTV show "Flip It to Win It", which featured teams buying dilapidated homes and fixing them, before selling them for a profit.

 Prosecutors said Hill was convicted in Sep.
 2023 after admitting to grand theft with aggravated white-collar enhancements for committing real estate and financial fraud against 11 victims.
 Hill was indicted in 2019 following an investigation by the DA's office.